isciences/exactextractr/README.md

 ### Dependencies

 Installation requires version 3.5 or greater of the [GEOS](https://geos.osgeo.org/) geometry processing library.
-For best performance, it is recommended to use version 3.7, which introduced some optimizations important to `exactextractr`.
+It is recommended to use the most recent released version (3.8) for best performance.
 On Windows, GEOS will be downloaded automatically as part of package install.
 On MacOS, it can be installed using Homebrew (`brew install geos`).
 On Linux, it can be installed from system package repositories (`apt-get install libgeos-dev` on Debian/Ubuntu, or `yum install libgeos-devel` on CentOS/RedHat.)